Alek Thomas Player Props: Diamondbacks vs. Brewers

 - The pitching staff for the Brewers has a collective 7.6 K/9, the fifth-worst in MLB.

-- The Brewers' 2.66 team ERA ranks third among all MLB pitching staffs.
+- The Brewers' 2.51 team ERA ranks second among all league pitching staffs.

-- Brewers pitchers combine to give up eight home runs (0.8 per game), the seventh-fewest in the league.
+- Brewers pitchers combine to allow eight home runs (0.7 per game), the fourth-fewest in baseball.

-- The Brewers will look to Burnes (0-1) in his third start of the season.
+- Junk will start for the Brewers, his first of the season.

-- In his most recent time out on Wednesday, the right-hander tossed 4 1/3 innings against the New York Mets, allowing six earned runs while surrendering seven hits.
+- The 27-year-old right-hander started and threw 2 1/3 innings in his last appearance on Thursday, Aug.
+4 against the Oakland Athletics.

+- In his three appearances last season he finished with a 6.48 ERA and a 1.56 WHIP, putting together a 1-1 record.

 © 2023 Data Skrive.
 All rights reserved.